akira-cn/okeydb/README.md

 ## Limits

-You can use AirDB in your web app as client database.
+You can use OkeyDB in your web app as client database.

 - **But due to the following reasons, it is NOT recommended for use in a Node.js production environment:**
   - This is just a single-instance text database and does not have the ability to scale across multiple servers.